Orca Slicer

 One of Orca Slicer’s biggest strengths is its active open-source community:

-- Active Reddit & Discord communities sharing profiles, troubleshooting tips.
+- Active Reddit & Discord communities sharing profiles, 3d printer troubleshooting tips.

 - Dozens of YouTube tutorials for setup & advanced printing.